 We may have missed a bear ourselves, but crossed paths with a couple of locals on a trail warning us of a bear up ahead.
 We walked on tentatively.
 Here you can experience the wild and find truly remote places to relax and cut away from the crowded cities of Europe.

 Zakopane has its very own unique style of architecture.
 The buildings in Zakopane actually embrace the spirit of Podhale.

-Stanislaw Witkiewicz is a famous Polish writer known as the creator of the style.
+Stanislaw Witkiewicz is a famous Polish writer known as the style creator.
 This style completely transformed the town in the late 1800s.
-Wood, rounded windows, and detailed embellishments are seen on the homes throughout the city center.
+Wood rounded windows and detailed embellishments are seen on the homes throughout the city center.

 Enjoy Some Affordable Skiing

 The skiing in Zakopane is not quite as known as in the Swiss Alps.
 However, it comes at a fraction of the price, with lift tickets topping out at $35 in Zakopane.
 This is some of the cheapest skiing in Europe you can find!

 Winter here may be one of the best times to visit Zakopane.
 The town fills up with many families coming to enjoy the winter activities.
 The slopes here are family-friendly, perfect for beginners to learn the ropes.

 However, for the more advanced, there is Kasprowy Wierch, which offers world-class skiing and a 6km long descent from the top lift.
 It will surely give skiers plenty of time to work their way down the mountain.

 Head Up the Gubałówka Hill Funicular